GothArchivist/ASpace_Janktress_SQL_Manual/AgentsSubjects/Readme.md

-Here are queries for things involving agents.
+Here are queries for things involving agents and subjects records.
 Explanations below.

 ### MultipleAgentsToResource